sgravrock/adventofcode/2022/pascal/FILE-TRANSFER.md

 using the `file` command on OS X. If it says something like `Macintosh HFS data block size: 512...` and the file is no larger than a floppy disk, you can write it directly with `dd`.
-It doesn't matter if the image is 1.4MB or 800K.
-You can write either kind to a 1.4MB floppy the same way, and the disk will be readable in a 1.4MB drive.
+It doesn't matter if the image is 1.4MB, 800k, or even 400k.
+You can write any of those to a 1.4MB floppy the same way, and the disk will be readable in a 1.4MB drive.

 ## Harder: Dealing with missing Desktop files when your floppy drive can't write